 If you are a full-time student, you may be asked for evidence of this by your local authority for benefits and council tax purposes.
-Please ask at the Student Services help desk for a confirmation letter.
+Please ask for a 'Request for Student Information' form from Student Services, complete and return to them and then a letter will then be issued.